RipcordSoftware/JsonParse/README.md

 JsonParse
 =========

-JsonParse is a very-very simple JSON parser for .NET.
+JsonParse is a very-very simple JSON parser for Mono (and .NET).
 If you want full CLR types serialized to/from JSON then you are in the wrong place.
 JsonParse parses JSON in a .NET string and emits `extents` which match its simple query language.
 The end result is very low memory overhead and fast performance.

 JsonParse is useful for when:
 * You don't want full CLR types